 Report Offers Recommendations

-The Protiviti-IRTA report includes recommendations for key stakeholders and platform providers that lay out how existing policy frameworks and mechanisms can be leveraged to drive the understanding, testing and adoption of KYC optimisation, such as:
+The Protiviti-IRTA report includes recommendations for key stakeholders and platform providers that lay out how existing policy frameworks and mechanisms can be leveraged to drive the understanding, testing and adoption of KYC optimization, such as:

 - Regulators to be actively technology-informed, developing views on the regulatory effectiveness of specific technologies without endorsing actual vendors